Lis Cuesta reacts to Trump's sanctions and offers the U.S. "a quick clarification."

 The sanctions were announced on Thursday by the Office of Foreign Assets Control (OFAC) of the U.S. Department of the Treasury, which individually designated Díaz-Canel, Lis Cuesta, Alejandro Castro Espín —son of Raúl Castro—, Manuel Anido Cuesta, and Raúl Alejandro Castro Calis, among others.

-The measures freeze assets under U.S. jurisdiction and prohibit individuals within that jurisdiction from engaging in transactions with those designated.
+The measures freeze assets under U.S. jurisdiction and prohibit individuals within that same jurisdiction from engaging in transactions with those designated.

 Filed under: